-Natio onal KPA: Municipal Transforma tion and Organisational Development Nr.
-Key Challenge Description 1.
-Low skills levels and limited skills development The Municipality has a responsibility to facilitate the improvement of literacy levels of the community and to ensure adequate skills base to foster enterprise growth and job creation.
-Scarce skills need to be developed and transferred through partnership with industries and the different organizations that exist in the area. onal KPA: Good Governance a · Nr.
-Key Challenge Description 2.
-Violent Community Unrests Intermitted delivery of services has led to a number of community protests.
-This is a challenge as the community does not only exercise their right, however they go as far as destroying existing infrastructure, like burning of community halls.
-Restoring of infrastructure has cost the municipality huge amount of money budgeted for other projects, thus delaying service delivery further.
-The municipality is working with the community through various established structures to consistently communicate issues of service delivery.
-Natio onal KPA: Local Economic Deve elopment and Social Development Nr.
-Key Challenge Description 3.
-High rate of unemployment Considering the current economic climate and global recession, significant strides have been made to address the key development challenges in the Municipality.
+LED1 High rate of unemployment Considering the current economic climate and global recession, significant strides have been made to address the key development challenges in the Municipality.
 Different departments are engaging with different sector departments and agencies in search of sustainable economic development solutions that will assist in improving economic growth and creation of jobs.
-4. Sluggish economic growth Economic growth means an increase in national income/national output.
+LED2 Sluggish economic growth Economic growth means an increase in national income/national output.
 If we have a slower rate of economic growth as it is currently happening - living standards are increasing at a slower rate.
-As a results the City of uMhlathuze is experiencing multiple effects as a results of slow economic growth, effects such as: Rise in unemployment Pressure on service delivery Effects on living standards 5.
-High levels of poverty and inequalities The current high levels of poverty and inequalities in the municipality reflect the national status quo.
+As a results the City of uMhlathuze is experiencing multiple effects.
+LED3 High levels of poverty and inequalities The current high levels of poverty and inequalities in the municipality reflect the national status quo.
 This is further exacerbated by lack of skills, unemployment and sluggish economic growth.
 It is therefore necessary to come up with strategic objectives that will enable job opportunities and economic development.
-6. Increased incidents of HIV/AIDS prevalence and communicable diseases HIV/AIDS is an epidemic which is increasing at an alarming rate and affects communities negatively.
-Interventions through Operation Sukuma Sakhe are essential to ensure continuous support for efficient and effective service delivery in terms of health related issues.
-Provision of basic health services and effective healthcare infrastructure, increased financial and human resources in healthcare, awareness and education and poverty alleviation programmes will reduce the increased incidents of HIV/AIDS and communicable diseases.
-7. COVID 19 pandemic and its associated social and economic effects COVID-19 has the city operating in a context of radical uncertainty, local impact of the COVID-19 crisis is highly heterogeneous, with significant implications for crisis management and policy responses.
-8. High levels of crime nal KPA: Basic Service Deliver High levels of crime have a negative impact on the municipality's quest to become an investment destination of choice.
+LED4 Increased incidents communicable diseases Provision of basic health services and effective healthcare infrastructure, increased financial and human resources in healthcare, awareness and education and poverty alleviation programmes will reduce the increased incidents of communicable diseases.
+LED5 Pandemics/Epidemics and the associated social and economic effects Pandemics/Epidemics creates uncertainty that cannot always be foreseen resulting in significant implications for crisis management and policy responses.
+LED6 High levels of crime High levels of crime have a negative impact on the municipality's quest to become an investment destination of choice.
 Crime also affects social wellbeing of communities.
 Strategies for addressing crime including both reactive strategies to respond to crime and proactive strategies aimed at stopping crime before it happens are required.
 The response requires an integrated and multifaceted approach that includes working closely with the different stakeholders such as communities, National and Provincial Government, other stakeholders and private security firms in all areas of crime prevention.
-Nr.
-Key Challenge Description 9.
-Aging municipal infrastructure Aging municipal infrastructure results in continuous service failures and breakdowns
+LED7 Lack of funding and access to capital for projects Improved local governance performance regarding LED requires cooperation and partnerships.
+The service delivery triangle relating to LED consists of three partners namely government, private sector and local communities.
+The